Great value rental rates and exclusive special deals

 On most cars up to 72 hours prior to pickup

 Get moving with a car hire from Auckland Airport

 A car rental from Auckland International Airport will stand you in good stead for any kind of visit, business or pleasure.
 The sprawling city is best traversed with your own set of wheels.
 And should you have the opportunity to leave the city limits and explore New Zealand, a rental vehicle is the way to go.

 Auckland International Airport rental car pick up locations

 There are both on-airport and off-airport providers supplying rental cars at Auckland Airport.
-The airport suppliers have counters inside the international terminal, while off-airport suppliers have depots nearby.
-The vast majority of the former category provide free shuttles to get arriving and departing customers from the airport to the depot and vice versa.
+The airport suppliers have car rental counters inside the international terminal, while off-airport suppliers have depots at nearby locations.
+The vast majority of the former category provide a complimentary shuttle bus to get arriving and departing customers from the airport terminal to the depot and vice versa.